MVenkatraman/workshops/SI_awk/awk_workshop.md

 **substitution**
 `sed 's/pattern1/pattern2/g'`
 s: substitute
-g: global (perform this on every occurance of pattern 1 in file).
-Optional
+g: global (perform this on every occurance of pattern 1 in file) as opposed to just the first

 `sed 's/commoncarp/Cyprinuscarpio/g' blast.txt | head`

 what is you want to overwrite the original file:

-`sed -i blast.bak 's/commoncarp/Cyprinuscarpio/' blast.txt`
+`sed -i blast.bak 's/commoncarp/Cyprinuscarpio/g' blast.txt`
 -i is the insert flag
 blast.bak is the backup file that macs insist you provide when using the insert flag.